 These are degenerative change in the tendon and are very resistant to treatment.
 A normal Achilles tendon in solid in color and crescent shaped, Figure 1.
-Abnormal changes inside Achilles tendon called Achilles tendinosis, Figure 2.
-Abnormal tendon usually thick and not solid black in color.
+Abnormal changes inside Achilles tendon called Achilles tendinosis (Figure 2).
+On this MRI, the abnormal tendon usually shows as thick and not solid black in color.
 Will usually see white speckles in the tendon.

 How does the injury occur?

 The majority of Achilles tendon injuries are due to overuse injuries.
 Other factors that lead to Achilles tendonitis are improper shoe selection, inadequate stretching prior to engaging in athletics, a short Achilles tendon, direct trauma (injury) to the tendon, training errors and heel bone deformity.

 There is significant evidence that people with feet that role in excessively (over-pronate) are at greater risk for developing Achilles tendinitis.
 The increased pronation puts additional stress on the tendon, therefore, placing it at greater risk for injury.

 The latest studies on Achilles tendonitis recommend a treatment plan that incorporates the following three components:

 - Treatment of the inflammation

 - Strengthening of the muscles that make up the Achilles tendon using eccentric exercise.
 These are a very specific type of exercise that has been shown in multiple studies to be a critical component of recovering from Achilles tendonitis